-Bookstore services on the Main Campus and Baker-Gaines Central Campus provide textbooks and limited supplies for purchase by students.
-The Main Campus Bookstore is located in the Oliver H. Delchamps, Jr. Student Life Conference Complex.
-The Baker-Gaines Central Campus Bookstore is located directly across from Admissions.
-Each bookstore maintains textbooks for select courses, supplies, computers, and a wide variety of Bishop State merchandise.
+Bookstore services on the Main Campus provide textbooks and limited supplies for purchase by students.
+The Main Campus Bookstore is located in the Oliver H. Delchamps, Jr. Student Life Conference Complex across the hall from the Admissions and Financial Aid Office.
+The bookstore maintains textbooks for select courses, supplies, computers, and a wide variety of Bishop State merchandise.